Home » PSLF

 FAQs: PSLF overpayment refund

-The Department of Education is reviewing accounts for borrowers who have at least one Direct Loan or one FFEL Program loan held by the agency.
+The Department of Education is reviewing accounts for borrowers with at least one Direct Loan or one FFEL Program loan held by the agency.
 Through the IDR account adjustment, qualified borrowers working toward PSLF might have additional payments counted and receive loan forgiveness.
 If the total payments exceed 120, you might be eligible for a PSLF overpayment refund.

 If you’ve already been granted student loan forgiveness or repaid your loans, you don’t qualify for a PSLF overpayment refund.